PCRuniversum/PCRedux/paper/paper.md

 Amplification curves have characteristics, which can be used for the classification.
-Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 feautures.
+Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 features.
 This can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,